 See more discussion on 1066 HERE …

 a strong sense of the discipline of studying history

 Every period and topic can help students develop their understanding of how history is studied so, in that sense, there’s nothing special about the Middle Ages.
-However one central idea to get across with Y7 is that our answers to historical questions are often uncertain and hypothetical because we can’t take for granted that students realise that uncertainty is integral to the discipline of history.
-Many people believe that history is about certainties and students will imbibe this idea and, secondly, some school subjects do seek certainties, creating an assumption that all subjects do so.
+However one central idea to get across with Y7 is that our answers to historical questions are often uncertain and hypothetical.
+We can’t take for granted that students see uncertainty as integral to the discipline of history because they imbibe somehow the belief held by many people that history is about certainties, perhaps in part because some school subjects do seek certainties, creating an assumption that all subjects do so.

-With the Middle Ages it’s easier to get this idea across to Y7 because there are fewer sources (although far more than many people realise) and there are some very obvious major gaps in our knowledge which don’t apply in later centuries – perhaps the most obvious being that we rarely know what individuals, even the most famous, looked like.
+With the Middle Ages it’s easier to get this idea across to Y7 because there are fewer sources (though far more than most people realise) and there are some very obvious major gaps in our knowledge which don’t apply in later centuries – perhaps the most obvious being that we rarely know what individuals, even the most famous, looked like.

-Building from that understanding of the centrality of uncertainty (and the importance of explaining how certain we can be about any answer) we can explore:
+Building from that understanding of the centrality of uncertainty (and the importance of explaining how certain and uncertain we can be about any answer) we can explore:

 • The nature of the sources from the period